-The early American forefathers that settled the Plymouth Colony in the 1600s (now Plymouth, Massachusetts) were faced with the issue of the first marriage.
-Not knowing whether marriage was to be administered by our government or an ordained minister, they searched the scriptures and this is what they concluded:
+The early American forefathers that settled the Plymouth Colony in the 1600s (now Plymouth, Massachusetts) were faced with the issue of the first marriage that was to take place on what is now US soil.
+Not knowing whether marriage was to be administered by our government or an ordained minister, they searched the scriptures fan an answer.
+Their conclusion was surprising:

-1. There is no Biblical example of a minister performing a wedding ceremony.
-This does not mean that it is wrong, but simply that the Bible does not seem to support it as a religious practice.
-Therefore, it is American culture that has made the officiating of marriages a religious matter.
+- 1. There is no Biblical example of a minister performing a wedding ceremony.
+This does not mean that it is wrong for ministers to solemnize marriages, but simply that the Bible does not seem to support it as a religious practice.
+Therefore, it is American culture that has made the officiating of weddings a religious duty of the clergy.

-2. Marriage was governed in Biblical times as well as today by the Government of the land.
+- 2. Marriage was governed in Biblical times as well as today by the established government of the land.

 "When a man takes a wife and marries her, if then she finds no favor in his eyes because he has found some indecency in her, and he writes her a certificate of divorce and puts it in her hand and sends her out of his house, and she departs out of his house, (Deu 24:1)

-From verse 1 it is clear that the law had a process for divorce which means that it held the authority of recognizing marriages a valid and legal.
+From verse 1 it is clear that the law had a process for divorce which means that it held the authority of recognizing marriages as valid and legal.

 The source of confusion regarding weddings, ministers, and law is probably due to the vast differences between American government and the way Israel "was" governed under Moses' law.
 Nevertheless, it has become an American custom for ordained ministers to officiate weddings -and this is indeed honorable.
 However, it is not a matter of burden that the responsibility be laid upon the office of Christian clergy.
 For these reasons, we grant the privilage to officiate weddings to all ministers which are recognized by our organization.Yet, it should be noted that it is their responsibility to know the laws in the state/county in which they plan to officiate weddings.